Where to Live as a Grad Student at CWRU

 Because this is the viewpoint of different graduate students, we recognize that graduate and professional programs are diverse.
 While we recognize that for some the best location is far from Cleveland, this section is to support those who will be regularly coming to campus in Cleveland and wants to live closer to campus.

 The four numbers on the map are four areas where a lot of students choose to live.

 - If you want to stay close to campus, stay south of Mayfield Road.

 - Cleveland Heights, University Heights, and Shaker are all great areas, but for convenience, look for places west of South Taylor Road.

 - North of Shaker Boulevard is another good option.
 Shaker Boulevard will take you to Shaker Heights, which is a really nice community, but apartments might be slightly pricier than Cleveland Heights.
 Anything south of Shaker takes you further away from Case and places that students tend to frequent for restaurants and bars, such as Coventry.

 - If you want to live west of the university, live downtown near either East Fourth Street (theater district), West Sixth Street (warehouse district), or in Tremont/Ohio City.
-Note: There are quite a few grad students that live west of the city, but for your first year, it may be easier to stay close to Case.
-Then you can explore Cleveland more once you get here and decide if you want to move after a year or so.
+Note: It is further away so transportation would be a factor, look into public transportation and seeing if the RTA runs close to where you want to live.

-There are a lot of great neighborhoods close to campus, which I have outlined below.
+There are a lot of great neighborhoods close to campus, which are outlined below.